 Extension of deadline to 1 June 2020 to provide the notification through Hong Kong's country-by-country reporting portal for taxpayers whose relevant accounting period ended between 31 December 2019 and 29 February 2020.
-Deadlines for tax payments, lodgment of objections and holdover applications, and submission of tax returns and information that fall between 23 March and 2 May are automatically extended to 4 Mav.

-Automatic extension of deadlines by 3 months for payment of Salaries Tax, tax under Personal Assessment ("PA") and Profits Tax for the 2018/19 assessment year that will be falling due in April to June 2020.
-No application by taxpayers is required for the relief.
-For taxpayers who have promptly settled the first instalment of their respective demand notes under Salaries Tax, PA and Profits Tax for the 2018/19 assessment year, the deadline for tax payment for the second instalment will be automatically extended for 3 months from the due date of the second instalment as specified on the demand note.
+- Deadlines for tax payments, lodgement of objections and holdover applications, and submission of tax returns and information that fall between March 23 and May 2 are automatically extended to May 4. - Automatic extension of deadlines by 3 months for payment of Salaries Tax, tax under Personal Assessment ("PA") and Profits Tax for the 2018/19 assessment year that will be falling due in April to June 2020.
+No application by taxpavers is required for the relief.
+For taxpavers who have promptly settled the first instalment of their respective demand notes under Salaries Tax, PA and Profits Tax for the 2018/19 assessment year, the deadline for tax payment for the second instalment will be automatically extended for 3 months from the due date of the second instalment as specified on the demand note.
 If the extended deadline falls on a Saturday, Sunday or public holiday, the deadline will be the next working day.
-The above relief measure is not applicable to taxpayers who have to settle their tax liabilities before departing Hong Kong and taxpayers paying Property Tax.
+The above relief measure is not applicable to taxpayers who have to settle their tax liabilities before departing Hong Kong and taxpayers paying Property Tax. - Most of the financial assistance or relief under the Anti-epidemic Fund (AEF) provided to businesses or individuals would be exempt from tax.
+A summary of the proposed tax treatment for the two rounds of measures under the AEF is in the Annex. - To assist taxpayers (including individuals and companies) in making tax payments for the year of assessment 2019/20, for instalment plans approved by the IRD allowing taxpayers in financial difficulties for settlement of salaries tax, profits tax and personal assessment demand notes issued between August 2020 and August 2021 for the year of assessment 2019/20, provided that the instalment plans are duly achered to, no surcharge will be imposed for a maximum period of one year counting from the respective due dates of the demand notes.
+If the tax demanded under the first instalment of the demand note has been settled on or before the due date and instalment plan is only granted for settlement of the tax demanded under the second instalment, the one-year period will count from the due date for the second instalment.
+If payments are not made according to the approved instalment plan, the instalment arrangement will be cancelled and a surcharge of not exceeding 5% on the amount then outstanding will be imposed.
+A further surcharge of not exceeding 10% may also be imposed on the amount of tax and 5% surcharge remaining unpaid 6 months after the date of imposition of the 5% surcharge.